 I'm also redesigning the site this year due to changing web standards, adapting it to work on mobile devices as well as PC's and tablets.

 I will gladly accept photos from other cemeteries in any locale, family stories, history, biographies and photos of the people whose markers appear on this website; anything that you might have that pertains to a graveyard on this list, or a new one.
 I’ll see that your name is posted as the contributor.
 I am also especially interested in hearing anything on Sperling Gardens or Fisher Farm.

 I would like the information on this site to be correct, but there is always the possibility that information may have changed since I posted it.
 If you know of any updates or additions to any information on this site please let me know and I'll make the correction.

-Please visit the Hearts United for Animals site at the link above, a local no-kill animal shelter, and donate some dollars to this wonderful organization or adopt one of the animals they have rescued.
-Our Sweetie Darling, an adorable rat terrier, is a former Hearts United rescuee.
-We are forever grateful that they took her in as a stray hit by a car, paid to have her broken leg set, and allowed us to adopt her.
+Please visit the Hearts United for Animals site, a local no-kill animal shelter, and donate some dollars to this wonderful organization or adopt one of the animals they have rescued.
+Our Sweetie Darling, an adorable rat terrier, was a former Hearts United rescuee.
+We are forever grateful that they took her in as a stray hit by a car, paid to have her broken leg set, and allowed us to adopt her in 2005.

 Sweetie passed away in 2019 at age 16+, and we've since adopted two more dogs from HUA, Mika (a high-energy Min-Pin mix) and Zuzu (a laid-back Chihuahua-Terrier-Who Knows? mix).
 Both were strays from Texas high-kill shelters.
 HUA brought them up to Nebraska to give them a chance.
 They are the light of our lives and HUA is the reason we were able to find and adopt them.
 They surely would have been put down if HUA hadn't done this, since Texas is a high-kill state; Arkansas and Oklahoma are just as bad.